Muhammad famously denied that Jesus Christ ever died, instead saying that "it was only made to appear so", and "Allah raised Him up to himself":

 Above, the Israelites are prophesied to "look upon (the Lord) whom they have pierced", which finds a parallel in Psalm 22:16, and a fulfillment in Christ having His hands and feet pierced by the Jews who delivered Him up to be crucified (Acts 2:23).

-And, notice the sonship language - they are mourning as if for their "only son", and their "firstborn".
+Additionally, notice the sonship language that is used in the passage in Zechariah - they are mourning as if for their "only son", and their "firstborn".
 This is because they are mourning for the "only begotten Son" of God (John 3:16).

-Therefore, in this passage, we have a reference to the deity of Christ, His death, and His sonship.
+Therefore, in this passage, there is reference to the Deity of Christ, His death, and His sonship.

-Another reference to the death of Christ in Zechariah is the following:
+Another reference to the death of Jesus Christ in Zechariah is the following:

 Zechariah 13:7